lukealford/abb-speedtest-cli/README.md

 docker run --rm abb-speedtest
 # Optionally, include parameters like this:
 docker run --rm abb-speedtest --json
+# You can also set the Docker container timezone like this:
+docker run --rm -e TZ=Australia/Sydney abb-speedtest
 ```

 In these cases, you do not need to install any dependencies, apart from having a working Docker system.